How Wavy Wooden Flags Are Made: A Step‑By‑Step Look

 This is where the magic happens.

-Each stripe is carved individually to create the signature flowing motion of a wavy flag.
+The assembled rough flag is carved to create the signature flowing motion of a wavy flag.
 Using a combination of grinders, carving wheels, and shaping tools, the wood is sculpted into smooth, rolling contours.

 The goal is to create: